Use these engaging and effective team building activities for communication skills to improve your team’s performance.

 2. Assign roles: One person in each pair will be the speaker, and the other(s) will be the listener(s).
 If you’re working in a group of three, one person can be an observer to give feedback after the exercise.

 3. Provide a prompt: To help the conversation flow, give the speaker a prompt.
 It could be something work-related, like “Describe a recent project you worked on and the challenges you faced,” or personal, such as “Tell us about a hobby you’re passionate about.”
-The topic isn’t as important as the act of listening, so feel free to choose anything that will engage the speaker and hold their interest.
+The topic isn’t as important as the act of listening, so feel free to choose any team building question that will engage the speaker and hold their interest.

 4. Set a time limit: Give the speaker two to three minutes to talk while the listener focuses solely on absorbing the information without interrupting or asking questions.